nopewallet/nopewallet/README.md

 - **Send Component:**
   Sends native coins or EVM tokens.
   Supports dynamic token loading from a database or custom contract list.

+- **Backup and Recovery Component:**
+  Move wallets between the browsers.
+  Export `localStorage` data into a password protected downloadable JSON file.
+  Import the `localStorage` data to recover your wallets.

 **Tech Stack:**